42atom/minelog/index.md

    4054 plots of size: 401.235 TiB
 Plot count for all harvesters: 177880
 Total size of plots: 17.193 PiB
-Estimated network space: 25.109 EiB
+Estimated network space: 24.998 EiB
-Expected time to win: 7 hours and 27 minutes
+Expected time to win: 8 hours and 1 minute
 Note: log into your key using 'chia wallet show' to see rewards for each key